valieand/HelperPhone/README.md

 For more methods and properties please refer to PhoneNumber and PhoneNumberConst source files.
 Need more?
 Check [giggsey/libphonenumber-for-php](https://github.com/giggsey/libphonenumber-for-php) and use it by accessing $phoneNumber->phoneNumber property - it is instance of \libphonenumber\PhoneNumber or null (if empty).

-## Usage: as field
+## Usage: field

 Note: on field creation, make sure that you've configured field settings
-- default region: region that will be assumed if input phone number string is not in international format, e.g. does not start with '+'
+- Default region: assumed region if input phone number string is not in international format (starts with '+', etc)
-- enabled/disabled phone extentions: if disabled, phone extension will be removed on field save.
+- Enabled/disabled phone extentions: if disabled, phone extension will be removed on field save.

 Phone field settings in example below: default region code 'RU', phone extensions are enabled